seanhess/tpm/README.md

 The [DefinitelyTyped][dt] repository is read dynamically.
 This repository hosts corrections and aliases to it in the `data` directory.
 We do not need an alias for every package.
 We only need them if they differ from the name of the file on [DefinitelyTyped][dt].

 The name of the definition file is used as the default name.
-For example, on [DefinitelyTyped][dt], the [AngularJS][angular] definition file is stored at `/angularjs/angular.d.ts'.
-It's name is `angular`.  `angular-resource` is the name of the definition file at `/angularjs/angular-resource.d.ts`.
+For example, on [DefinitelyTyped][dt], the [AngularJS][angular] definition file is stored at `/angularjs/angular.d.ts`.
+Its name is `angular`.  `angular-resource` is the name of the definition file at `/angularjs/angular-resource.d.ts`.

 Aliases
 -------